-I greatly appreciated Patrick Henry Reardon’s incisive critique of the current fashion of speaking of God inclusively (in Touchstone, 3.4).
+I greatly appreciated Patrick Henry Reardon’s incisive critique of the current fashion of speaking of God inclusively ("Imaging God").
 His assessment of Holsinger’s position is right on target, for Christian faith is not agnosticism but “a steady and certain knowledge” of God founded on his promises in Holy Scripture (Calvin).
 This knowledge to be sure is not complete nor is it univocal, but it is sufficient for understanding God’s nature as both holiness and love and his will as the redemption of the world.
 When God revealed himself in Jesus Christ, he revealed not just a part of himself but his very self.
 The God incarnate in Christ is none other than God as he exists in himself (Barth).

 I further agree with Reardon that the battle today is with two ancient heresies that have appeared in new guises—nominalism and gnosticism.
 Yet it is always well to remember that heresies could not emerge unless orthodoxy had itself become somewhat heretical.
 Gnosticism represents a protest against worldliness and materialism in the Church.
 Nominalism is a reaction to a rationalism that reduces the Christian revelation to universal truths directly accessible to human reason.